Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Refinement of Approximate Manifold Intersections

 We have shown how to represent the unstable and stable manifolds $W_{1}^{u}$ and $W_{2}^{s}$ as meshes, and have also given fast methods for finding intersections of these meshes in 4D space.
 However, these meshes are made of triangles, which linearly interpolate points between their vertices.
 Of course, this interpolation has error, so an intersection of the meshes is not an exact heteroclinic connection.
 We now seek to correct the approximate heteroclinic connections found in the mesh-based search from the previous section.
 We wish to find solutions $\bold{x} = (\theta_{u}, s_u, \theta_{s}, s_{s})$ of the equation

-As discussed during the description of the precise triangle intersection test, we already will have decent initial guesses for $(\theta_{u}, s_u, \theta_{s}, s_{s})$ from the mesh search.
-Hence, we can use differential correction to solve equation \eqref{tosolve}, but to do that we must be able to differentiate its LHS.
+As discussed during the description of the narrow phase in Section \ref{narrowPhase}, we already will have decent initial guesses for $(\theta_{u}, s_u, \theta_{s}, s_{s})$ from the mesh search.
+Hence, we can use differential correction to solve Equation \eqref{tosolve}, but to do that we must be able to differentiate its LHS.

 Denote $\partial_{\theta} = \frac{\partial }{\partial \theta} $ and $\partial_{s} = \frac{\partial }{\partial s} $.
-To differentiate the LHS of equation \eqref{tosolve}, we need the partial derivatives $\partial_{\theta} W^{u}_{1}$, $\partial_{s} W^{u}_{1}$, $\partial_{\theta} W^{s}_{2}$, and $\partial_{s} W^{u}_{1}$ evaluated at $(\theta_{u}, s_u, \theta_{s}, s_{s})$.
+To differentiate the LHS of Equation \eqref{tosolve}, we need the partial derivatives $\partial_{\theta} W^{u}_{1}$, $\partial_{s} W^{u}_{1}$, $\partial_{\theta} W^{s}_{2}$, and $\partial_{s} W^{u}_{1}$ evaluated at $(\theta_{u}, s_u, \theta_{s}, s_{s})$.
 If $s_{u} \notin [-D_{u}, D_{u}]$ or $s_{s} \notin [-D_{s}, D_{s}]$, we cannot just differentiate the Fourier-Taylor parameterizations of the manifolds and evaluate the result at $(\theta_{u}, s_u, \theta_{s}, s_{s})$.
 However, the parameterizations are still of use.
-Applying equation \eqref{globou} to $W^{u}_{1}$ and equation \eqref{globos} to $W^{s}_{2}$, we have
+Applying Equation \eqref{globou} to $W^{u}_{1}$ and Equation \eqref{globos} to $W^{s}_{2}$, we have

 where $\omega_{1}, \omega_{2}$ are the rotation numbers of $W^{u}_{1}$ and $W^{s}_{2}$.
 Differentiating equations \eqref{wuequation} and \eqref{wsequation} gives